ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 (1) The relationship between `NBA_services_PC` and transit use is positive, with the only exception of very large `NBA_services_PC` values.

 (2) Among other variables, `vn34_ultimate_vn33` (proportion of married or common-law couples among all residents) has highest frequency of interaction with `NBA_services_PC`.
-The positive relationship between `NBA_services_PC` and transit use seems to be more positive for areas with high proportions of married people.
+The relationship between `NBA_services_PC` and transit use seems to be more positive for areas with high proportions of married people.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_58_0.png" alt="Plot: Shap dependency service pc">